Sinners' Holiday: Plot

-Ma Delano (Lucille La Verne) runs a penny arcade on an amusement pier at Coney Island with her children Jennie, Joe, and Harry (Evalyn Knapp, Ray Gallagher and James Cagney).
-Underneath La Verne's establishment, Mitch McKane (Warren Hymer) is running a bootleg operation.
+Ma Delano runs a penny arcade on an amusement pier at Coney Island with her children Jennie, Joe, and Harry.
+Underneath La Verne's establishment, Mitch McKane is running a bootleg operation.
 In order to escape detection, McKane doubles as a sideshow operator.

-Angel Harrigan (Grant Withers), who works as a barker, is in love with Jennie.
+Angel Harrigan, who works as a barker, is in love with Jennie.
 When McKane attempts to flirt with Jennie he is thwarted by Angel.

 Harry secretly becomes involved in McKanes's bootlegging operation, against the wishes of his mother.
 When McKane gets picked up by the police on suspicion of bootlegging, Harry takes over his operations and pockets the proceeds.
 McKane is unexpectedly released from prison and discovers Harry's treachery.
 He encounters Harry on a darkened pier but Harry shoots him before he can act.

 Harry confesses everything to his mother, but she attempts to place the blame on Angel, whom she does not like, by placing the murder weapon in his briefcase.
-As Angel is about to be taken away by the police, Jennie, who witnessed the crime and is in love with Angel, tells the police the truth, and her brother Harry confesses to the crime much to the chagrin of his mother.
+As Angel is about to be taken away by the police, Jennie, who witnessed the crime and is in love with Angel, tells the police the truth, and her brother Harry confesses to the crime, much to the chagrin of his mother.